-- AT command interface - Escape sequences starting with character value 0x5C are used for the ME's non-UCS2 input and output. - GSM 7 bit default alphabet The escape sequence used within a text coded in t

-The escape sequence used within a text coded in the GSM 7 bit default alphabet is starting with character value 0x1B and needs to be correctly interpreted by the TE, both for character input and output.
-To the BGS5, an escape sequence appears like any other byte received or sent.
+- AT command interface - Escape sequences starting with character value 0x5C are used for the ME's non-UCS2 input and output. - GSM 7 bit default alphabet The escape sequence used within a text coded in the GSM 7 bit default alphabet is starting with character value 0x1B and needs to be correctly interpreted by the TE, both for character input and output.
+To the EHS5-E, an escape sequence appears like any other byte received or sent.